thenoseman/vim_config/README.markdown

   Enter `:Presentationmode` with larger font, "fullscreen" and `<ctrl-shift-up>` and `<ctrl-shift-down>` to scale the fontsize manually

 - `refactor_rename.vim`:
-  `rr[MOTION]`: Rename the text defined by MOTION in current scope.
+  `er[MOTION]`: Rename the text defined by MOTION in current scope.
 Currently knows the ruby filetype (see script file to define others).

 - `replace_with_register.vim`:
   `re[MOTION]`: Replaces the MOTION text with the last yanked/deleted text